 “Quota” Reconciler

-This reconciler might auto-delete shoot clusters in case their referenced SecretBinding is itself referencing a Quota with .spec.clusterLifetimeDays != nil.
+This reconciler might auto-delete shoot clusters in case their referenced SecretBinding or CredentialsBinding is itself referencing a Quota with .spec.clusterLifetimeDays != nil.
 If the shoot cluster is older than the configured lifetime, then it gets deleted.
 It maintains the expiration time of the Shoot in the value of the shoot.gardener.cloud/expiration-timestamp annotation.
 This annotation might be overridden, however only by at most twice the value of the .spec.clusterLifetimeDays.

 “Reference” Reconciler